Victorians love their sport.

 How do I become a Fair Play Organisation?

-Use the Fair Play Code Self-Assessment Tool to help your organization implement better policies and practices.
+- Use the Fair Play Code Implementation and Action Plan Tool to assist your organisation in implementing better policies and practices that support fair, inclusive and safe sport.

 -